 The value for “Feb” and “2019” is a stored 0; the aggregated value for “Qtr.
 1” is also 0.

 When exporting a cube, the “Ignore empty cells” option is relevant for the storage of zero values.
-If this option is not set, the export returns all cells for the defined slice, which is the same behavior as in Jedox 6.0 or earlier.
+If this option is not set, the export returns all cells for the defined slice.
 If the “Ignore empty cells” option is set, the export will not include empty (or “null”) cells.
 However, it will include cells with the value 0.

 3. Writeback behavior

 If the option to store zero values is not enabled for a cube, the writeback behavior is backwards compatible with previous versions of Jedox; in other words, when writing zeroes, cube results will be like in earlier Jedox versions.
 If a user writes 0 in a cell, the cell is deleted.
 The same happens if the user splashes zeros, or if zero values are included in an ETL load.

 Jedox Excel Add-in and Jedox Web (in the Reports component) also offer the option to delete a cell by using the Delete key on the cell (in Excel: Ctrl + Delete).
 This behavior also stays as before.

 If the option to store zero values is enabled, the writeback behavior changes.
 If the user enters a 0 in a base cell, this 0 is now stored as a value in the OLAP cube.
 In aggregated cells, if the user splashes a 0 (with #0), the base cells will still be deleted, which prevents users (who may not be aware that the option is used) from accidentally creating a large number of stored 0 values.
 To splash zeros on an aggregated cell, the new input commands #00 and !00 should be used.

 The DEL key (CTRL + DEL in Excel) deletes cell values (on base or aggregated level).
 During “copy” operations, 0 values in the source are copied to the target area.